tokamak-network/tonstarter-contracts/docgen/docs/interfaces/ITokamakStaker.md

 ### Return Values:

-- uniswapRouter the address of uniswapRouter
+- uniswapRouter the address of uniswapV3 Router

 - npm the address of positionManagerAddress

 - ext the address of ext

 - fee the amount of fee

+- uniswapV2Router uniswapV2 router address

 ###### ITokamakStaker-swapTONtoWTON-uint256-bool-